James, Davis help Lakers win for first time this season

 TIP-INS

-Lakers: Pau Gasol, who won two championships with the Lakers, attended the Mikan Jersey unveiling and game on Sunday.
+Lakers: C Anthony Davis (lower back tightness) and F LeBron James (foot soreness) both played and were in the starting lineup .
+Pau Gasol, who won two championships with the Lakers, attended the Mikan Jersey unveiling and game on Sunday.
 His jersey will be retired by the Lakers in March

 UP NEXT